Nigerian English: Prosody

 Early studies have associated Nigerian English with being syllable-timed rather than stress-timed, but the dialect has thus far evaded specific grouping in either category.
 Milde and Jan-Torsten suggest that Nigerian English is closer to a tonal language, akin to other West African tonal languages, but rather than tones being associated with stressed and unstressed syllables, they are associated with grammatical functions.
 They suggest that "articles, prepositions and conjunctions tend to have a low tone, whereas nouns, verbs and adjectives are usually produced with a high tone."

+Nigerian English in the Oxford English Dictionary

+In its January 2020 update, the Oxford English Dictionary (OED) added 29 entries drawn from Nigerian English, some of which have been in use since the 1970s and 1980s.